 Who qualifies for free Medicare Part B?

-You'll typically be eligible for the Medicare Savings Programs if you're an individual who earns less than $18,588 per year or a married couple who earns less than $24,960 per year.
+You'll typically be eligible for the Medicare Savings Programs if you're an individual who earns less than $19,920 per year or a married couple who earns less than $26,868 per year.
+Some states automatically enroll eligible people in a Medicare Savings Program.
 We recommend checking with your state's Medicaid office to see if you're eligible for one of the three Medicare Savings Programs that pays for Medicare Part B.

 Medicare Savings Program

 Part B costs reduced